9 Buyer Traps and How to Avoid Them – Part 2

 Today we continue talking about common and costly mistakes buyers make that can trap them into paying too much, losing their dream home or worse, buying the wrong property for their needs.
 If you missed Part 1, you can find it at www.WeSellLeduc.com/blog

-A pre-approval collects all of your financial information and runs it through a qualification system to ensure your income and debt ratios are within the right range of affordability for the price point you want to buy.
+A pre-approval collects all of your financial information and runs it through a qualification system to ensure your income and debt ratios are within the right range of affordability for the price point you want to buy in.
 When you have a pre-approved mortgage, you can shop for your home with a greater sense of freedom and security, knowing as long as there are no unexpected surprises, funding should be available when you find the right home.
 Not having a pre-approval done could result in significant increased stress and frustration.

 Before removing your financing condition, get a commitment letter from your mortgage specialist stating that your mortgage is unconditionally approval.
-Often mortgage specialists will offer a conditional approval, however there are certain requirements that must be met before a firm approval is in place.
+Often mortgage specialists will offer a conditional approval, however certain requirements must be met before a firm approval is in place.
 Removing your subject to financing without this firm approval could put you in a tough position of buying a property you can’t yet afford.

 For residential property, the offer to purchase agreement states that the seller will provide a current real property report (also known as a survey or RPR).
-If this survey is not current, you may find that there are structural changes that are not shown.
+If this survey is not current, you may find that there are property changes that are not shown.
 Examples could include a storage shed, a neighbor’s new fence that is extending a boundary line or an addition to the deck.
 Be very clear that the survey is current; meaning what’s on paper is an accurate reflection of the property.
 Otherwise, you could be held liable for future changes, which could be very costly.
 For support on an up to date survey (real property report), talk to your Realtor or lawyer.